5 Secrets to Creating Good Brand Names

 1. Meaning Resonates

-Your brand name may be the first and most important element of your company’s brand.
+Good brand names may be the first and most important element of your company’s brands.
 It should be a short cut for customers – telling them about your brand personality.
 If your brand name doesn’t have positive association for consumers, they’re not likely to choose your brand.

 Other brand names have associations that contribute to your marketing strategy in other ways.
 Take Ben and Jerry’s ice cream, for instance.
 This brand name creates associations of church socials with a couple of guys making hand churned ice cream.
 The brand name implies comfort and quality.
 This is a great marketing strategy when competing against big businesses that seem impersonal.